section-engineering-education/engineering-education/content/articles/understanding-babel-and-how-it-will-help-you-write-javascript/index.md

 ---

 ### Introduction
-When you use Babel, you can convert edge JavaScript into plain old ES5 JavaScript that can be run in any browser.(even the old ones).
-Classes, fat arrows, and multiline strings are among the syntactical sugar that has been added to JavaScript as a result of the introduction of the new ES6 specification.
+Babel enables a programmer to convert edge JavaScript into plain old ES5 JavaScript that can be run in any browser including the old ones.
+Among the most common syntactical sugars added to Javascript due to the introduction of the new ES6 are Classes, fat arrows, and multiline strings.
 <!--more-->

-In this tutorial we will take a look of how Babel can be useful in writing javaScript code.
+This tutorial provides a look into Babel and how useful it can be in writing JavaScript code.

 ### Table of content
 - [Introduction](#introduction)